kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 **Note:*** You can only resize the frame once the content has been loaded into the iframe.

-To resize the dialog, simply include the required iframe size in a message, sending the data in the following format:
+To resize the dialog, simply include the required iframe size in a message to the API, sending the data in the following format:

 .. code-block:: json